 Check out our picks for the best earbuds and in-ear headphones, the best sounding wireless earbuds, and the best true wireless earbuds.

 The Bowers & Wilkins Pi7 S2 True Wireless and the Devialet Gemini II True Wireless are both premium earbuds.
 While both buds are well-built, the Bowers & Wilkins are a bit unique as their carrying case doubles as a wireless transmitter so that you can connect the buds to things like in-flight entertainment.
 They also support aptX Adaptive, which is a codec that dynamically adjusts its performance based on the content you're listening to, so you get either lower latency or better sound quality.
 However, the Devialet are more comfortable and stable in-ear.
-They also have a more neutral sound profile, a longer continuous battery life, and a better overall noise isolation performance.
+They also have a longer continuous battery life and a better overall noise isolation performance.
 Their companion app also offers a graphic EQ and presets so that you can adjust their sound.

 The Bose QuietComfort Ultra Earbuds Truly Wireless and the Devialet Gemini II True Wireless are both premium buds.
 The Bose are more comfortable, have a spatial audio feature to help give you a more immersive sound, and they have a better overall battery performance.
 They support aptX Adaptive, a Bluetooth codec that dynamically adapts to your content, giving you either lower latency or better sound quality.
 However, the Devialet is better built, which some users may prefer, and also has a better overall noise isolation performance.